mne-tools/mne-bids/CONTRIBUTING.md

     $ pip uninstall mne  # uninstall pypi mne
     $ pip install -e .  # use the cloned repo for a local install of mne

-Then, install the following python packages:
+Then, install the following python packages for testing purposes:

     $ pip install flake8 pytest pytest-cov

+Afterwards, also install all optional dependencies of `mne-bids` and their
+dependencies:

+    $ pip install scikit-learn nibabel nilean pybv

 Finally, it is necessary to install the
 [BIDS validator](https://github.com/bids-standard/bids-validator).
 The outputs